Retrovirus: Endogenous

-Controversy

-Retroviruses have been the focus of several recent claims and assertions which have been largely discredited by the science community.
-An initial study in 2009 seemed to make new findings which might change some of the established knowledge on this topic.
-However, although later research disproved some of the claims made about retroviruses, there are several controversial figures who continue to make claims which overall are considered to not have any valid basis or consensus in support of these claims.

 Treatment

 Antiretroviral drugs are medications for the treatment of infection by retroviruses, primarily HIV.
 Different classes of antiretroviral drugs act on different stages of the HIV life cycle.
 Combination of several (typically three or four) antiretroviral drugs is known as highly active antiretroviral therapy (HAART).

 Treatment of veterinary retroviruses

 Feline leukemia virus and Feline immunodeficiency virus infections are treated with biologics, including the only immunomodulator currently licensed for sale in the United States, Lymphocyte T-Cell Immune Modulator (LTCI).